Adityazero4/Matrecomm-Assignment/README.md

 ## Deployment

-The SmartDash Admin Suite is deployed on Netlify.
-View the live deployment [here](https://aditya-admin-panel.netlify.app/).
+The SmartDash Admin Suite is deployed on Vercel.
+View the live deployment [here](https://matrecomm-assignment.vercel.app/).

 ## Verification